Bourne Eau: Milling

 The river has been used to power mills since at least 1086, when the Domesday Book recorded three mills in the village.
 There were three mills in the late 1800s, all of which were marked as corn mills on the 1888 map.
 Cliffe's or West Street Mill was on the stream that ran around the northern edge of the castle site, was at times used for grinding bark for use in the tanning industry.
 It was demolished in 1910.
 Baldock's Mill was located where the streams left the castle site, on the western side of South Street, while Notley's Mill was a flour mill, and was located on the west side of Victoria Place, close to Eastgate.
 It survived until 1973.

-Baldocks Mill still exists, and has been repurposed as a heritage centre.
+Baldock's Mill still exists, and has been repurposed as a heritage centre.
 The present building was constructed in 1800, and the mill was operated for two three-hour periods each day.
 This was subsequently increased, by digging a new channel, and was later supplemented by a gas engine.
-THe mill had two water wheels, one make of timber which was 15 ft in diameter by 3 ft wide, and a second metal wheel which was 5 ft by 12 in.
+The mill had two water wheels, one make of timber which was 15 ft in diameter by 3 ft wide, and a second metal wheel which was 5 ft by 12 in.
 The mill produced animal feed from corn and maize, and was used commercially in 1920, when the miller was Mr Baldock.
 The building was grade II listed in 1973, and initial restoration work was carried out by pupils from Bourne Secondary School, the Robert Manning Technology College (now known as Bourne Academy).
 It is owned by Bourne United Charities, but has been leased to the Civic Society since 1983, who have gradually turned it into a heritage centre, celebrating the town and the lives of some of its residents.
 In 2002, the Civic Society decided to restore the wheels.
 The large wheel could not be rebuilt to its full size, due to modifications made to the building to make it suitable for public use, but the small wheel is operational, and drives a generator, which powers the heating system for the centre.